How to Supercharge Your Podcast Metadata

 If you have optimized metadata, for example a great thumbnail for your podcast, or a super interesting show description, it can appeal to potential listeners. 😍

-There is so much metadata that you can optimize to boost your podcast!
+There is so much metadata that you can maximize to boost your podcast!

 Having clear and exciting episode descriptions and catchy titles for each podcast episode can grab the listener’s attention and make them want to listen to your show.